wessaunders/coding-guidelines/react-guidelines.md

 ```

 # Naming
+*There are only two hard things in Computer Science: cache invalidation and naming things. - Phil Karlton*

 - Use US English
   - All identifiers (such as types, type members, parameters and variables) should be named using words from the American English language.
 - Choose easily readable, preferably grammatically correct names.